kangjw0306/BlackJack/README.md

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
-This means you can:

-- Use the code for personal and educational purposes
-- Modify and distribute the code
-- Create derivative works

-But you cannot:
-- Use the code for commercial purposes
-- Sell the code or derivative works

 For more details, see the [Creative Commons BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).